bradwestness/bradwestness.github.io/_posts/2017-03-20-nintendo-switch-first-impressions-part-2.md

 ![Joy Con in grip mode]({{ site.baseurl }}content/images/joy_con_grip.jpg)

 I haven't played this way much, since I've mostly been using the Pro Controller when playing on the TV, but I think I prefer the disconnected mode anyway.
-The grip feels slightly flimsy,and it feels more natural to hold the Joy Con in your palms versus the angle the sticks wind up being at in the grip.
+The grip feels slightly flimsy, and it feels more natural to hold the Joy Con in your palms versus the angle the sticks wind up being at in the grip.

 Note: There is also a "charging grip" accessory that Nintendo sells separately, which I would recommend against buying.
 It's effectively the same as the "comfort grip," except it has a USB-C connector on the bottom, meaning you can plug it in.
 It does not have it's own battery